Healthcare, Doctors and Dentists in Oxford

 Sexual Health and Contraception

-- Check up by post: you can also do a self-test for chlamydia and gonorrhea by post.
+Check up by post: you can also do a self-test for Chlamydia and Gonorrhea by post.
 It's not quite as reliable as going in for a check up, but it's quick, painless, better than nothing and may also acclimatise you to the idea of having a proper check up, if the thought freaks you out.
-It's free for under 24s and only £15 - £25 (depending on how many things you want to be tested for) if you're 25 or older.
-You can order your test immediately at http://freetest.me
+It's no longer free for under 25s but they offer a 10% discount if you use the code TEST10.
+Tests are £20 for HIV or Chlamydia testing alone, £25 for Chlamydia and Gonorrhea, or £100 to test for 10 STIs.
+You can order a test at http://www.test.me

 Accident and Emergency